XP-NETWORK/documentation/docs/Multibridge2.0/multibridge_vs_others.md

 ## 10. Wormhole NFT Bridge Documentation

-At the tenth position, Google brough the Wormhole bridge's docs page devoted to the [NFT Bridge](https://docs.wormhole.com/wormhole/existing-applications/nft-bridge).
+At the tenth position, Google brought the Wormhole bridge's docs page devoted to the [NFT Bridge](https://docs.wormhole.com/wormhole/existing-applications/nft-bridge).

-The Document seems to be obsolete and containing self contradictions.
-The very first utterance claims that NFT bridging is implemented on three chains, while 6 chains are listed immediately below the statement.
+The document seems to be obsolete and contains self-contradictions.
+The first utterance claims that NFT bridging is implemented on three chains, while six chains are listed immediately below the statement.

 NFTs bridging is opposed to "normal tokens" bridging.
-The author of the document is not familiar with SFTs and claims that amount is irrelevant for an NFT bridge.
+The document's author is unfamiliar with SFTs and claims that amount is irrelevant for an NFT bridge.

-The document only mentions ERC-721 NFT standard, while ERC1155 and standard variations such as ERC-721A or ERC-1155D are ignored.
+The document only mentions the ERC-721 NFT standard, while ERC1155 and standard variations such as ERC-721A or ERC-1155D are ignored.

 <center>